Choice of a reliable business partner

 Website’s broker suggestion

 After a long and successful FinFx trading career the requirements for new broker’s functionality were rather high.
 I once again got to do a wide research of current brokers’ reviews, trading conditions and customer support quality.
 The field did change quite a bit since I chose FinFx to trade with, back in 2011.
 After a long research process I ended up with London based Tickmill UK.
 Tickmill continues the road of the respected ArmadaMarkets broker.
-In addition to Seychelles, in May of 2015 they opened a UK branch with office in downtown London, acquiring a tight FCA regulation.
+In addition to Seychelles, in 2015 they opened a UK branch with office in downtown London, acquiring a tight FCA regulation.
 In addition to broker’s proper, constantly audited conduct of business (i.e. funds being segregated in London’s Barclays bank) this guarantees protection for trader’s capital upto 85000£, no matter country of residence.
 As for Brexit, many (traders) think, that it will not affect the operation of FCA regulated brokers; and the Great Britain will overall benefit from it.
 Tickmill UK’s liquidity providers are, among others, SaxoBank and LMAX.
-Speed and quality of execution have been very good so far.
+Speed and quality of execution have been very good.
 While news trading, fill has been a notch better than of FinFx back in the day.
-The reason is probably wider liquidity pool and modernized system.
-Broker advertises their low-cost trading, and rightfully so: Classic account with rather modest spread and, one of the industry’s lowest spreads on Pro account + 4 (base currency) per round turn commission, which drops to 3.8 for traders joining via fx-trading.fi.
-To a question about restricted trading activity broker replied that everything is allowed, i.e. hedging, scalping, news trading.
-Client Area system does not charge fees for deposits nor withdrawals; so far, my IBAN transfers (Barclays -> Finnish bank) have been processed smoothly.
+Probably this is due to wider liquidity pool and more advanced system.
+Broker advertises their low-cost trading, and rightfully so, in my opinion: Classic account with rather low spread and one of the industry’s lowest spreads on Pro account + 4 (base currency) per round turn commission, which drops to 3.8 for traders joining via fx-trading.fi.
+To a question about restricted trading styles, broker replied that everything is allowed, i.e. hedging, scalping, news trading.
+Client Area system does not charge fees for deposits nor withdrawals; my IBAN transfers (Barclays -> Finnish bank) have been processed smoothly.
 Customer service via chat and email has been functional and professional, yet not quite as personal, as in case of FinFx’s Finnish office.
 Here are some milestones from recent years (found in Tickmill’s news section) giving a general overview of a company.

 If, based also on own research, you decide to choose the mentioned Tickmill UK, do check out the Extra section and join that broker via fx-trading.fi link.
 By doing so, trader, without loosing anything, gets extra content (i.e. modified tools, ready mt4 templates, programs, pdf summaries) and also shows appreciation for the work that was/is being done for this website.
 The broker, in turn, as a “thank you” for a new customer, pays the website (from their own money) a fraction (few cents in most cases) based on joined customer’s trade volume.
 The idea is to cover website maintenance and development with these broker’s bonuses, while keeping own trading funds separate.
 Notice, that Tickmill UK gives an automatic 5% discount from Pro account’s commissions to traders joined via aforementioned link.